AlekhyaRaidu/Nutrition-Cafe/README.md

 # Nutrition-Cafe
-A Java E-commerce project to order food online
+A java e-commerce project build to order food online by generating calorie chart based on the ingredients they choose.